isurfer21/openapi-docgen-cli/README.md

 # openapi-docgen-cli

 It is a command-line tool to generate an OpenAPI document as output by reading the provided Swagger/OpenAPI based `.json` or `.yaml` file.
+It can also be used to convert `.json` to `.yaml` file or vice-versa.

 ## Prerequisite